 This list can be exhaustive and may include about 20 to 50 topics.

 Start with ticking off the global research disciplines in which you can find information easily.
 A quick search on Google and a quick glance at the current papers and article can help you identify topics that are current and relevant for your purpose.

 Top trade magazines and professional journals (like Journal of Applied Psychology, Personnel Psychology, Human Resource Management Journal, Harvard Business Review, and HRM Magazine) are good resources to find articles and papers that have something common with the area of research you have chosen.

-HRM dissertation writing services providers often subscribe to these journals or maintain a centralised database where they keep an updated record of latest research and studies taking place in their fields.
-You may contact them to seek their help in choosing a topic that can work best for you.
+HR dissertation writing help providers often subscribe to these journals or maintain a centralized database where they keep an updated record of the latest research and studies taking place in their fields.
+You may contact them to seek their dissertation help in choosing a topic that can work best for you.

 Google Scholar is also an excellent resource to find research that has already been done on your chosen topics.

 Once you’ve decided on the topics that are current but not too common, think of its sub-topic or most important aspect you will like to explore.
 Frame the research questions for a few topics and come up with Top 3 HRM dissertation topics you now have.

 When you are a Masters or a Ph.D. student, keep your ego and pride aside and start understanding the value of criticism.
 Show your Top 3 list to your classmates and gauge their response to see if any of these topics excite them or attract them.

 Ask for their opinions.
 It is a preliminary form of ‘Peer Review’ step that you will go through later in your research paper.

 Do not forget to ask the opinion of your guide, mentor, and professor.
 They are the best people to judge whether your topics fit your study goals and the issued instructions and guidelines or not.
 Listen to them carefully and make the necessary modifications in time.